 5. Career Development

 The separation stage is the final phase of the employee life cycle; it occurs when an employee leaves the organisation, either voluntarily or involuntarily.
-During this stage, the organisation may conduct exit interviews to understand the reasons for the employee’s departure and identify areas for improvement.
+During this stage, the organisation may conduct an exit interview to get employee feedback, understand the reasons for the employee’s departure, and identify areas for improvement.
 The separation stage aims to ensure a smooth transition for the departing employee and minimise the impact on the organisation.
+Honest feedback for resignees can also be s source of insight on how to improve the company culture, enhance the employer brand, and retain existing employees.

 The Benefits of Optimising the Employee Life Cycle in the F&B Industry